The search for failed supernovae with the Large Binocular Telescope: a new candidate and the failed SN fraction with 11 yr of data: Candidate Selection

 \section{Candidate Selection}

 For each field, we generate a master catalog of sources by combining two catalogs: (1) a catalog of `bright sources' ($\nu L_\nu > 1000~\lsun$) generated by running \texttt{DAOPhot} \citep{stetson87} on the reference image; and (2) a catalog of `RMS sources' generated by running \texttt{SEXTRACTOR} \citep{bertin96} on the RMS image.
-As an example, M101 in $R$-band had 235,559 bright sources, 9,001 RMS sources, and 5,185 sources that appeared in both the bright and the RMS catalogs.
+Throughout the paper, $\nu L_\nu$ refers to the band luminosity associated with a given filter while $L$ refers to the bolometric luminosity.
+For a magnitude corresponding to a flux $F_v$, $\nu L_\nu = 4\pi D_L^2 \nu F_\nu$ where $D_L$ is the luminosity distance.
+We will then select targets based on the temporal changes $\Delta \nu L_\nu$ in these band luminosities.
+As an example of a field, M101 in $R$-band had 235,559 bright sources, 9,001 RMS sources, and 5,185 sources that appeared in both the bright and the RMS catalogs.
 Including all galaxies and filters, the master catalog included 6.3~million sources.
+As shown in G15, we should be sensitive to all core-collapse progenitors except for some Wolf-Rayet stars if we search for band luminosity changes $\lvert\Delta\nu L_\nu\rvert >10^4 L_\odot$ in all four filters.
+The redder filters are better for RSGs and the bluer filters are better for hot, stripped stars.

 From the master catalog, we generate a candidate list by finding sources with light curves that match either of the following two criteria: \\

 (1) $\lvert\Delta \nu L_\nu\rvert > 10^4~\lsun$ between all of the following image pairs: first and last, first and penultimate, second and final, and second and penultimate images.
 Here, the `second' image is chosen to be at least 1 month after the `first' image.
 We also require that the change in flux between the first and last image is greater than 10 per~cent of the flux in the first image.
 This criterion is meant to flag sources that become dimmer or brighter over the baseline of the survey, while attempting to exclude variable stars and subtraction artefacts.